-Department of Human and Artificial Intelligent Systems, Graduate School of Engineering, University of Fukui 3-9-1, Bunkyo, Fukui, Japan 910-0017

-Email: (schen, maeda, yasutake)@ir.his.u-fukui.ac.jp
+Dept. of Human and Artificial Intelligent Systems, Graduate School of Engineering, University of Fukui 3-9-1, Bunkyo, Fukui, 910-8507 Japan E-mail: (schen, maeda, yasutake)@ir.his.u-fukui.ac.jp [Received 00/00/00; accepted 00/00/00]

-Abstract-In the research of interactive music generation, we propose a music generation method, that the computer generates the music automatically, and then the music will be arranged under the human music conductor's gestures, before it outputs to us.
-In this research, the generated music is processed from chaotic sound, which is generated from the network of chaotic elements in realtime.
+Abstract.
+In the research of interactive music generation, we propose a music generation method, that the computer generates the music, under the recognition of human music conductor's gestures.
+In this research, the generated music is tuned by the recognized gestures for the parameters of the network of chaotic elements in real time.
 The music conductor's hand motions are detected by Microsoft Kinect in this system.
 Music theories are embedded in the algorithm, as a result, the generated music will be richer.
 Furthermore, we constructed the music generation system and performed the experiment for generating the music composed by human beings.